MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 * Windows SDK -- here's a link to the [Win10 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk) which includes `hvsocket.h`.

 ### Register application
-In order to use a custom service integrated with Hyper-V, the new service must be registered with the Hyper-V Host's registry.
+In order to use Hyper-V sockets, the application must be registered with the Hyper-V Host's registry.

 By registering the service in the registry, you get:
 *  WMI management for enable, disable, and listing available services